abHam87/CSC-174-Final-Project/README.md

 # CSC-174-Final-Project
-Deliverable 3 of CSC 174 Final Project with Prof. Kathy
+Here is the final deliverable of our semester-long project for CSC 174 with Professor Applebaum.
+We have created a simple website that allows the user access to view the CLINIC table in our ClinicDB.
+Not only that, but the user can also add data to the ClinicID column and see those changes made instantly on the website once they hit submit.
+This was achieved using JSP for the front-end, Java & MySQL for the back-end, and Heroku to host our database and website.

 # Tasks:
-@Malik
+@Malek
-- [ ] Clean up the backend and the frontend files so they only meet the requirments of deliverable 3 and push it to the Git.
+- [ ] Clean up the back-end and front-end files so they only meet the requirements of deliverable 3 and push it to GitHub.
 - [ ] Include comments in the files where you feel they are needed to explain the code.

 @Nav
-- [ ] Make sure that we have all the files that are required for deliverable 3, sql, java, html, etc.. and that they are all uploaded to the Git.
+- [ ] Make sure that we have all the files that are required for deliverable 3, SQL, Java, JSP, etc.. and that they are all uploaded to GitHub.

-- [ ] Work with Malik in cleaning up and formatting the code in case he needed any help.
+- [ ] Work with Malek in cleaning up and formatting the code.

 @Abdullah
 - [ ] Test the website and make sure everything is working as expected.
-- [ ] Provide the full path to our files that handles our SQL statments, Java code in the ReadMe file.
+- [ ] Provide the full path to our files that handles our SQL statements and Java code in the ReadMe file.
-- [ ] Submit the URL to our github and the URL to our website.
+- [ ] Submit the URL's to both our GitHub and website.